Responsible pet ownership

 Please note: Vaccination certificates are not required to register your pet with Council.
 Vaccination certificates are not accepted as proof of desexing.

-Council’s annual First 15 Forever Furry Friends program, incentivises Frankston residents to choose to adopt their new pet.
+Council’s annual First 30 Forever Furry Friends program incentivises Frankston residents to choose to adopt their new pet.

-• Council covers the adoption fee from the Lost Dogs Home and waives the pet registration cost for the first year (pro rata)
+- Council covers the adoption fee from the Lost Dogs Home and waives the pet registration cost for the two years (pro rata)

 Who is eligible?